RobertSundling/neato-botvac/README.md

 *Its certificate is currently expired, but this can be bypassed using the methods described above.*

-## Certificate end of life

-As of February 8, 2025, the neato.cloud certificate [still has not been renewed according to crt.sh](https://crt.sh/?q=neato.cloud).
-Previously, the certificate was regularly renewed weeks in advance.
-Also, the official Neato Robotics download site now returns "Access Denied" messages when trying to obtain the firmware image files.

-This does not bode well and, unfortunately, almost certainly means that the true end of life for this firmware is indeed **February 19, 2025**.
-One of the methods in the [advanced methods](#advanced-methods) section will likely need to be used to bypass the firmware expiration date going forwards.

 ## Document revisions

-This document was last updated on February 8, 2025.
+This document was last updated on February 9, 2025.
 The download links worked as of that date.
-If you find that the links are broken, please open a GitHub issue or a pull request to update them.
+If you find that the links are broken, please submit a GitHub issue or pull request to update them.
 If you have any other information or corrections to add, please do the same.